enkidevs/curriculum/javascript/ecmascript-2015/function-improvements/property-value-shorthand.md

 test(); // { name: "enki" }
 ```

-Note an exception will be thrown at run time if you specify a value that doesn’t exist in your return object.
+Note an exception will be thrown at runtime if you specify a value that doesn’t exist in your return object.

 ---
 ## Practice